palakYadav97/Rasa-Chatbot/README.md

 - print all jobs that failed of mainkey name IDT on 2019-06-19
 - can you show me all the completed jobs of mainkey IDT today ?

-## Find_status_of_job
-- extract the status for job CLINICAL_HEALTH_SURVEY yesterday
-- fetch the status of IMDM_INDEX_SERVICE_DASHBOARD on 2020-09-10
-- I need the status of MATCHING job on may 4 2021
-- I am looking for status of IMDM today

 ## Incidents_created
 - give me total number of incidents created on jan 2nd, 2021